 When German and Russian Biotar type 58mm lenses are used on a Sony a6100 camera with an APS-C sensor, a crop-factor of 1.5 applies.
 That makes the field of view almost the same as a 85mm portrait lens used on a 35mm equivalent full-frame camera like the Sony a7ii.
 The good thing using those Biotar type lenses with an APS-C sensor is, that the lower performing corners of the lens are not used, but otherwise the sensor pixel density is higher.

-When you click on a photo in the galleries, following buttons will allow you to select some features, including a slideshow or to view in original size of 24 mega-pixel resolution:
+When you click on a image in the galleries, following buttons will allow you to select some features, including a slideshow (which is auto-started, you have to press the pause button to stop it):

 Comparison: Photos of Carl Zeiss Biotar and Helios-44 58mm f2 lenses adapted to a Sony a7ii full-frame camera and a Sony a6100 APS-C camera